Freshwater Fish of Hong Kong

 Primary Freshwater Fish

 Primary freshwater fish are strictly confined to freshwater environments during their entire life cycle.
-About 75 species belonging to 21 families found in Hong Kong are primary freshwater fish, representing 41% of the total species recorded.
+Seventy species belonging to 19 families found in Hong Kong are primary freshwater fish, representing 37% of the total species recorded.
 They mostly belong to the families of Cyprinidae, Balitoridae, Poeciliidae and Channidae.
 Common examples are Parazacco spilurus, Liniparhomaloptera disparis, Gambusia affinis and Channa maculata.

-Brackish species usually occur in estuaries, but visit freshwater environments for food and shelter by swimming upstream during low tide.
-About one quarter (46 species) of the freshwater fish recorded locally are brackish species, in which Gobiidae is the dominant group, and Mugilidae and Eleotridae are also common.
-Examples include Bathygobius fuscus, Mugil cephalus and Eleotris oxycephala.
+Brackish species usually occur in estuaries.
+About one quarter (43 species) of the freshwater fish recorded locally are brackish species, in which Gobiidae and Eleotridae are the dominant groups.
+Examples include Bathygobius fuscus and Eleotris oxycephala.

-Diadromous fish (including anadromous and catadromous species) migrate between marine and freshwater environments in different stages of their lives.
-Anadromous species spawn in freshwater environments but spend much of their time in the sea, while catadromous species only spawn in the sea and return to their freshwater habitats after spawning.
-This group of fish only comprises 3.8% of our freshwater fish species.
-The only anadromous species recorded in Hong Kong is Ayu (Plecoglossus altivilis) while Anguilla japonica and A. marmorata are catadromous examples.
+Diadromous fish (including anadromous, catadromous and amphidromous species) migrate between marine and freshwater environments in different stages of their lives.
+This group contains 15 fish species which comprises 8% of our freshwater fish species.
+Amphidromous species in Hong Kong includes Stiphodon atropurpureus and S. multisquamus.
+Anguilla japonica and A. marmorata are catadromous examples.

 Most of the freshwater fish in Hong Kong are distributed in upland streams, lowland streams, estuaries and reservoirs.
 Each type of freshwater habitats has its own ecological characteristics, and so each freshwater fish species has its own specific niche.